Create a Sanctuary in Your Home

 Americans are notorious for having fast-paced, work-driven lives.
-More than 18% of adults are diagnosed with anxiety disorders each year, according to the National Institute of Mental Health and antidepressants are the #1 prescribed drug category in America.
-High levels of stress can increase your likelihood of developing health conditions such as high blood pressure, heart disease and even cancer!
-Let go of your daily stress and improve your health, well-being and happiness by creating a space in your home specifically designed to be a daily retreat.
-Here are some tips you can use to create a personal sanctuary, a room to promote your natural “flow,” in your own home.
+More than 18 percent of adults are diagnosed with anxiety disorders each year, according to the National Institute of Mental Health and antidepressants are the No. 1 prescribed drug category in America.
+High levels of stress can increase your likelihood of developing health conditions such as high blood pressure, heart disease, and even cancer!
+Let go of your daily stress and improve your health, well-being, and happiness by creating a space in your home specifically designed to be a daily retreat.
+Here are some tips you can use to create a personal sanctuary, a room to promote your natural flow, in your own home.

 Create a Flow Room

-Professor of psychology, Dr. Mihaly Csikszentmihalyi describes the experience he calls “flow” as a state of engagement in which you’re using your talents, optimally challenged, consummately interested, and able to let time melt away.
+Professor of psychology Dr. Mihaly Csikszentmihalyi describes the experience he calls “flow” as a state of engagement in which you’re using your talents, optimally challenged, consummately interested, and able to let time melt away.
 Create a room designed to let your stress melt away.
-Taking a cue from family rooms in Denmark, you can establish a room where it’s easy to play an instrument, to take part in a hobby, to read a book, or to play a game with family.
+Taking a cue from family rooms in Denmark, you can establish a room where it’s easy to play an instrument, take part in a hobby, read a book, or play a game with family.

 Organize your flow room so it’s easy for you to unwind.
 Place a large table in the middle of the room to accommodate the whole family’s projects.
 Line the room with books.
 Lose the clock, TV, computer, or any other gadget that could distract you from your goal.
 Make it the most aesthetically appealing room in the house (with the best light and the nicest furniture), so you’ll naturally be drawn to spend time in it.